The Cook Islands is an archipelago of fifteen small islands, located in the South Pacific Ocean, between Hawaii and New Zealand.

-The Cook Islands is an archipelago of fifteen small islands, located in the South Pacific Ocean, between Hawaii and New Zealand.
-It is member of the Commonwealth and it is freely associated with New Zealand.
+The Cook Islands are a member of the Commonwealth and the state is freely associated with New Zealand.
 Cook Islands citizens are also New Zealand citizens.
-The islands have a combined area of 236 sq. km, but the Exclusive Economic Zone occupies more than 1,800,000 square kilometers of ocean.
-It is populated by about 21,000 inhabitants.
-Most of them living in Rarotonga Island, where is found its capital Avarua and its international airport are
+The islands have a combined area of 236 sq. km, but its Exclusive Economic Zone occupies more than 1,800,000 sq. km of ocean.
+It is populated by about 21,000 inhabitants, most of which live on Rarotonga Island, where its capital Avarua and its international airport are

 Its economy, like other South Pacific islands economies, is hampered by its isolation, lack of exploitable natural resources, a natural disaster-prone location, and poor infrastructure.
-Tourism is the main source of income and, to a lesser extent, the cultivation of tropical fruits and their processing, manufacture of clothing and handicrafts.
+Tourism is the main source of income and, to a lesser extent, the cultivation of tropical fruits and their processing, and the manufacture of clothing and handicrafts.